AI-System/ai-learning-material-old/README.md

 - [Scripting](https://github.com/AI-System/AI-LEARNING-MATERIAL/blob/master/Basic-Python/4.scripting.md)

-- Comments: some code and notes of this part are coming from [Udacity](https://cn.udacity.com/courses/all).
+- Comments: some code and notes of this part are organized from [Udacity](https://cn.udacity.com/courses/all).
 Here only for learning purpose.

 ### License